 The Adelaide Botanic Gardens are an expansive green oasis in the heart of the city.
 Opened to the public in 1857 with the intention of ‘connecting plants, people and culture,’ it is the perfect central location to hold a picturesque wedding ceremony.
 There are nine dedicated ceremony venues throughout the gardens, as well as options for receptions in an open-air, marquee or indoor setting.
 The award-winning Botanic Gardens Restaurant is a destination in itself, featuring a classy round room with floor to ceiling windows looking out at exotic trees on one side and a pretty lake on the other.
 White wooden pillars and pastel green furniture provides a breezy, romantic feel to the brightly lit restaurant.

-Due to the large scale of the Adelaide Botanic Gardens, several weddings may occur here at the same time, and public visitors are free to roam throughout.
+Due to the large scale of the Adelaide Botanic Gardens, several weddings may occur here at the same time at around 9 different locations, and public visitors are free to roam throughout.
 Each location has its own unique charms and varying degrees of privacy:

 Summerhouse – A historic rotunda enclosed with light-filtering latticework can house small to medium wedding congregations.
 Five surrounding lawn areas can also be utilised with the rotunda as a backdrop.
 This is the closest option to North Terrace and is only a short walk from amenities.